raspberrypilearning/jazzy-jumpers/en/step_3.md

 ## Parts of the jumper

-+ Open the starter project at [http://jumpto.cc/jazzy-go](http://jumpto.cc/jazzy-go){:target="_blank"}
++ Open the starter project online at [http://jumpto.cc/jazzy-go](http://jumpto.cc/jazzy-go){:target="_blank"} or use the [offline project starter](resources/jazzy-jumpers-starter.sb2).

 If you have a Scratch account, you can click on **Remix** in the top right-hand corner to save a copy of the project to your account.

 + Take a look at the sprites in the project: you have five sprites in total, one for each of the four parts which make up the jumper and one for the button.